hendersontrent/Rcatch22/README.md

 downloads](http://cranlogs.r-pkg.org/badges/catch22)](http://www.r-pkg.org/pkg/catch22)
 [![DOI](https://zenodo.org/badge/353530083.svg)](https://zenodo.org/badge/latestdoi/353530083)

-R package for the calculation of [22 CAnonical Time-series CHaracteristics](https://github.com/chlubba/catch22).
-The package is an efficient implementation that calculates time-series features coded in C.
+An R package for computing the [_catch22_](https://github.com/chlubba/catch22) feature set of 22 CAnonical Time-series CHaracteristics.
+All time-series features are coded and efficiently computed in C.

+For information about how the _catch22_ feature set was derived from an initial set of thousands of [_hctsa_](https://github.com/benfulcher/hctsa) features, see the open [_catch22_ publication](https://doi.org/10.1007/s10618-019-00647-x).

 ## Installation

-*Coming to CRAN soon… Stay posted\!*
+*Coming soon to CRAN...
+Stay posted!*

 You can install the development version of `catch22` from GitHub using the following: